fvdhoef/aquarius-plus/SDK/docs/getting_started_windows.md

-# Gettings started on Windows
+# Getting started on Windows

 This guide will explain how to get a development environment set up on your PC for Aquarius+ development.
 These instructions assume you're running a 64-bit version of Windows 11, but should also work on older (64-bit) versions of Windows.